JamesMartin1998/lets-pick/README.md

 - Google Fonts - Used to provide a custom font on the website.
 - Font Awesome - Used to add custom icons on the website.
 - Gitpod - Used as an IDE to build the project.
 - GitHub - Used to store the project in a repository.
+Used as an agile tool.
 - Prettier - Used to format code.
 - Balsamiq - Used to create wireframes.
 - Draw.io - Used to create database model diagrams.
-- Heroku - Used to host the project.
+- Heroku - Used to deploy and host the project.

 ## Deployment